zalando-stups/play-zhewbacca/CONTRIBUTING.md

 Thanks for your contributions!

 ### Code style
 The code will be automatically formatted every time when you make a build (`sbt clean compile`).
-Please run it on your code before making a pull request.
-The local build may fail with a message descriptive message in case of violations of our style guideline.
+Please run it locally  before making a pull request.
+The local build may fail with a descriptive message in case of violations of our style guideline.

 ### Commit messages
 Your commit messages ideally can answer two questions: what changed and why.
 The subject line should feature the “what” and the body of the commit should describe the “why”.